boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-in-the-dmz-in-linux.md

 ## Prerequisites

-You need the following prerequisites to configure Bold BI with a reverse proxy server in the DMZ environment for the Linux server.
+You need the following prerequisites to Configure Bold BI with a reverse proxy server in the DMZ environment to the Linux server.

 1. Linux server.